 Nevada collects a registration fee and a title fee on the sale or transfer of cars and motorcycles, which are essentially renamed excise taxes.
 Unlike standard excise taxes, however, the end consumer must pay the tax directly to the Nevada Department of Transportation and receive documentation (registration and title papers) proving the fees were paid.

 Nevada Alcohol Excise Taxes - Liquor, Wine, and Beer

 Nevada collects special excise taxes on the sale of all types of alcohol, subdivided into specific taxes on wine, beer, and liquor (hard alcohol other then wine and beer).
 Alcohol taxes are sometimes collectively referred to as "sin taxes", which also include excise taxes on cigarettes, gambling, drugs, and certain other items.

 Please note that the IRS also collects a federal excise taxes on alcoholic beverages, which are included separately from Nevada's alcohol taxes in the final purchase price.

-The Nevada excise tax on liquor is $3.60 per gallon, lower then 74% of the other 50 states.
-Nevada's excise tax on Spirits is ranked #37 out of the 50 states.
+The Nevada excise tax on liquor is $3.60 per gallon, lower then 76% of the other 50 states.
+Nevada's excise tax on Spirits is ranked #38 out of the 50 states.
+Nevada state taxes on hard alcohol vary based on alcohol content, place of production, size of container, and place purchased.
 The Nevada liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.